-The GMC exercises oversight and is responsible for advising the Global Board of Directors, local staff, global staff, and CEO on environmental factors, risks, opportunities, and regional trends that could impact IMA's performance in current or future markets.
-The GMC is responsible for ensuring the "voice of the member" reflects the increasing global makeup of IMA membership.
+The GMC provides fiduciary oversight and is responsible for advising the Global Board of Directors and staff on regional environmental factors, risks, opportunities, and trends that could impact IMA's performance in current or future markets.
+The GMC is responsible for ensuring the "voice of the member and customer" inclusive of organization, academic and practitioner stakeholders, is informing IMA's strategy and programs.